bjamturley/MedSchoolAtlas/Physiology/Muscles.md

 9. **Cross-Bridge Detachment**: ATP binding causes the myosin head to detach from actin.
 10. **ATP Hydrolysis**: ATP is hydrolyzed, resetting the myosin head to its high-energy state, and the cycle can repeat.

-The **velocity** of this cycle depends on the speed of ATPase, while the **tension** of the contraction depends on the number of cross-bridges formed and the concentration of ATP/calcium.
+The **velocity** of this cycle depends on the speed of ATPase, while the **tension** of the contraction depends on the number of cross-bridges formed and the concentration of ATP/calcium. **Creatine** will provide extra phosphate for ATP binding to improve this cycle efficiency.
 ### Clinical pearl: Rigor mortis
 When there is no remaining ATP (e.g., in a cadaver), the actin and myosin remain linked and the muscle remains contracted
 ## Isometric and Isotonic Mechanisms